Unique Father's Day gift ideas for the Fit Dad

 I recently had a chance to try out Feltman's of Coney Island hot dogs, which are made from the original hot dog recipe first created in 1867.
 They are nitrate-free, uncured hot dogs with no artificial ingredients, and the taste is absolutely delicious.

-I highly recommend Feltman's of Coney Island hot dogs, and I've also heard awesome things about Butcher Box, a monthly meat delivery service.
+I highly recommend Feltman's of Coney Island hot dogs, and I also love Butcher Box, a monthly meat delivery service.
 My family and I use Butcher Box and we absolutely love it.